xcore/sc_xtcp/doc/system.rst

 The server will determine its IP configuration based on the arguments passed into the :c:func:`uip_server` or :c:func:`uipSingleServer` function.
 If an address is supplied then that address will be used (a static IP address configuration).

 If no address is supplied then the server will first try to find a DHCP server on the network to obtain an address automatically.
-If this fails it will determine a link local address (in the range 169.254/16) automatically using the Zeroconf IPV4LL protocol.
+If it cannot obtain an address from DHCP, it will determine a link local address (in the range 169.254/16) automatically using the Zeroconf IPV4LL protocol.

+To use dynamic address, the :c:func:`uip_server` can be passed a *null* to the ip configuration parameter.
+The :c:func:`uipSingleServer` must be passed a structure with 0 for all fields of the addresses.

 Events and Connections
 ----------------------